nicklafferty/craftycody/content/crafts/diy-boho-wood-triangle.md

 A nice stain can make anything look great!
 This project only took me a couple of hours (sans drying time) and I have a piece that looks like I went out and bought.
 It's always more special when you make it!

 [Tag me on Instagram](https://www.instagram.com/codyscraftcorner/) so I can see all your projects!
+Happy crafting!